-In addition to any other notice required to be filed with the Program Administrator by law or this Article, a Housing Provider shall file with, and in a form provided by, the Program Administrator a copy of the following:
+In addition to any other notice required to be filed with the Program Administrator by law or this Article, a Housing Provider shall file with the Program Administrator a copy of the following:

-- A. The notice to the Tenant that the Housing Provider is proposing a Rent Increase of more than 5% and has initiated the process to have the Committee review the Rent Increase as required by Section 6-58.75; - B. The terms of any settlement as to the Rent Increase reached between the Housing Provider and the Tenant when either the Tenant or the Housing Provider has requested the Committee to review the Rent Increase but settlement is reached before the Committee's hearing (Sections 6-58.75 D); - C. The petition when the Housing Provider disagrees with the decision of the Committee and files a petition with the Program Administrator (Section 6-58.100); - D. Certain notices to terminate a tenancy (Section 6-58.140 A, F, G, H, I and J; Section 6-58.155); - E. The contact information and the amount of the Rent for the new Tenant when the current tenancy is terminated for no cause (Section 6-58.140 A 3); - F. The name and relationship of the person who is moving into the Rental Unit when the current tenancy is terminated due to an "owner move in" and documentation that the Housing Provider is a "natural person" (Section 6-58.140 F); - G. Written notice that the Housing Provider or the enumerated relative who was intended to move into a Rental Unit either did not move into the Rental Unit within 60 days after the Tenant vacated the Rental Unit or that the Housing Provider or the enumerated relative who moved into the Rental Unit did not remain in the Rental Unit for one year (Section 6-58.140 F. 6.).
+- A. The notice to the Tenant that the Housing Provider is proposing a Rent Increase of more than 5% and has initiated the process to have the Committee review the Rent Increase as required by Section 6-58.75; - B. The terms of any settlement as to the Rent Increase reached between the Housing Provider and the Tenant when either the Tenant or the Housing Provider has requested the Committee to review the Rent Increase but settlement is reached before the Committee's hearing (Sections 6-58.75 D); - C. The petition when the Housing Provider disagrees with the decision of the Committee and files a petition with the Program Administrator (Section 6-58.100); - D. Certain notices to terminate a tenancy (Section 6-58.140 A, F, G, H, I and J; Section 6-58.155); - E. The contact information and the amount of the Rent for the new Tenant when the current tenancy is terminated for no cause (Section 6-58.140 A 3); - F. The name and relationship of the person who is moving into the Rental Unit when the current tenancy is terminated due to an "owner move in" and documentation that the Housing Provider is a "natural person" (Section 6-58.140 F);

-- H. The requisite documents initiating the process to withdraw the Rental Unit from rent or lease permanently under Government Code, section 7060 et seq.
-(Section 6-58.140 I); - I. Written proof of the relocation assistance provided to the Tenant if different than as provided in Section 6-58.150 (Section 6-58.150 D); and - J. Requests for a Rent Increase when the Rent Increase exceeds the Maximum Increase and is in conjunction with submitting a Capital Improvement Plan.
+- G. Written notice that the Housing Provider or the enumerated relative who was intended to move into a Rental Unit either did not move into the Rental Unit within 60 days after the Tenant vacated the Rental Unit or that the Housing Provider or the enumerated relative who moved into the Rental Unit did not remain in the Rental Unit for one year (Section 6-58.140 F. 6.). - H. The requisite documents initiating the process to withdraw the Rental Unit from rent or lease permanently under Government Code, section 7060 et seq.
+(Section 6-58.140 I); and - I. Written proof of the relocation assistance provided to the Tenant if different than as provided in Section 6-58.150 (Section 6-58.150 D). - J. Requests for a Rent Increase in Conjunction with a Capital Improvement Plan